Indexing and PSI Stubs

 DumbService.
 Violations are reported via

-IndexNotReadyException, please see its javadoc on how to adapt callers.
+IndexNotReadyException - see its Javadoc for the information on how to adapt callers.

 DumbService provides API to query whether the IDE is currently in "dumb" mode (where index access is not allowed) or "smart" mode (with all index built and ready to use).
-It also provides ways of delaying code execution until indices are ready.
-Please see its JavaDoc for more details.
+It also provides ways of delaying code execution until indexes are ready.
+See its Javadoc for more details.

 Sometimes, the following conditions hold:

-the aggregation functionality of file-based indices is not needed.
+The aggregation functionality of file-based indexes is not needed.
 One just needs to calculate some data based on a particular file's contents and cache it on disk.

 A file-based index can be used in such cases, but file gists provide a way to perform data calculation lazily, caching on disk, and a more lightweight API.
 Please see